 There is also an exception for use if you are “engaging in lawful hunting, fishing, or other sporting activity on the immediate premises where the activity is conducted, or is en route between the premises and the actor’s residence, if the weapon is a type commonly used in the activity.”
 Note the last part of that exception.
 You might find it a challenge in court supporting the contention that the otherwise illegal knife was “commonly used in the activity.”

 As you can see from the statute, these are serious offenses with significant jail time and fines associated with illegal weapons charges.
-Finding a criminal attorney in Houston or Harris County that understands how to negotiate weapons charges on your behalf to mitigate the circumstances of the arrest, including suppressing evidence by questioning the police procedure and invoking your rights is vital at a time like this.
+Finding a criminal attorney in Sugar Land or Harris County that understands how to negotiate weapons charges on your behalf to mitigate the circumstances of the arrest, including suppressing evidence by questioning the police procedure and invoking your rights is vital at a time like this.
 You want a seasoned Fort Bend defense lawyer on the case because there may be no other way to steer you out of a criminal record aside from a jury trial.
 The modern legal system is so much more convoluted and rigorous than it was even a decade ago that attorneys can no longer afford to be a Jack of All Trades.

 When you are interviewing an attorney that will keep you out of jail you want to know that he or she will fight for you all the way.
 Your criminal case in Harris County or Fort Bent County, especially in a place like Houston, has to be on point and your lawyer needs to be clever, aggressive, but also patient enough to know how to lay low and wait.
 No one needs a lengthy criminal record nor do they need the black spot of an illegal weapons charge to show up on a background check.